mactul/discordslashcommands/README.md

 #### Limitations

-Copy and past of the full documentation of discord api.
+Copy and paste of the full documentation of discord api.

 An app can have up to 50 top-level global commands (50 commands with unique names)\
 An app can have up to an additional 50 guild commands per guild\